Electronic health record linkage in the STRIDES BioResource– What we do with your data

 The University of Cambridge is the Data Controller for the Blood Donors Studies BioResource.
 We process personal data for scientific research purposes as part of the University of Cambridge’s public task under articles 6(1)(e) and 9(2)(j) of the General Data Protection Regulation (GDPR).
 The public interest nature of the research was assessed when reviewed by a Research Ethics Committee and the public bodies providing the funding.

-Health data (for example, the datasets received from NHS Digital) is classified as a special category of personal data under the GDPR.
+Health data (for example, the datasets received from NHS England) is classified as a special category of personal data under the GDPR.

-If you have any questions or concerns about the data we collect or how it is used, please contact the study helpdesk using the details (email, phone, postal address) given below:
+If you have any questions or concerns about the data we collect or how it is used, please contact the study helpdesk using the details (email, phone, postal address) here.

 Participants are free to withdraw from a study at any time.
-More details of options and how to do this are provided on the study websites (links above).
+More details of options and how to do this are provided on the FAQ page.
 The University of Cambridge’s Data Protection Notice contains more details about the legal basis for our processing of information and your rights.
 If you need further assistance, please contact the University’s Data Protection Team (email@example.com) or it’s Data Protection Officer (firstname.lastname@example.org).